SalmanAlfarisi5/GIC_AI_OA/README.md

 - Embeddings are general-purpose
 - The generation prompt is domain-agnostic

 To specialize for a domain: fine-tune embeddings on domain data, add domain-specific preprocessing, or customize the prompt.

 ## Future Improvements

 With more time, in order of impact:

 1. **Cross-encoder re-ranker** — Add a second-stage re-ranker (e.g., `ms-marco-MiniLM`) to improve precision
+2. **Multi-format support** — Accept DOCX, HTML, TXT, and scanned PDFs (via OCR)
-2. **Index caching** — Serialize FAISS index to disk so re-embedding isn't needed on restart
+3. **Index caching** — Serialize FAISS index to disk so re-embedding isn't needed on restart
-3. **Iterative retrieval** — If first retrieval is weak, reformulate the query and search again
+4. **Iterative retrieval** — If first retrieval is weak, reformulate the query and search again
-4. **Semantic chunking** — Use embedding similarity to find natural topic boundaries
+5. **Semantic chunking** — Use embedding similarity to find natural topic boundaries
-5. **Query decomposition** — Break complex multi-part questions into sub-questions
+6. **Query decomposition** — Break complex multi-part questions into sub-questions
-6. **Multimodal** — Process charts and images with a vision model
+7. **Multimodal** — Process charts and images with a vision model